eigenein/led-strip/README.md

 20:11:17.430  Add        2   7 local.               _smart-home._udp.
 ESP_380D93
 ```

-## Device unique identifier

-The device mounts SPIFFS and looks for the file `/uuid.txt`.
-If the file is missing, a new random UUID is generated and written to the file. *Do not share the UUID!*

 ## Communication

 At application level the device uses JSON over UDP.
 Entire message must be сontained within one datagram.
-Each message may contain the `messageId` integer field which is simply sent back in the response.

 The following example demonstrates how the communication is done: